-This is a Ghanaian soft cheese product and is processed by adding the latex of Sodom apple (Calotropis procera) to fresh unpasteurized milk and allowed to stand for one hour, coagulating takes place, water is drained off and the dense material is molded into various shapes and fried in oil.
-In Ghana there is no literature concerning the microorganisms isolated in the product.
+This is a Ghanaian soft cheese product and is processed by adding the latex of Sodom apple (Calotropis procera) to fresh unpasteurized milk and allowing it to stand for one hour, coagulation takes place, water is drained off, and the dense material is molded into various shapes and fried in oil.
+In Ghana, there is no literature concerning the microorganisms isolated in the product.

 2.7 Lebol

 Lebol is a traditional butter produced in Cameroon.
-It’s processing begins by, boiling fresh milk to up to 100°C for 5 min, allowed to cool, seeded and allowed to ferment spontaneously for 24 h to 72 h.
-Skimming is done for 10 to 20 min and the butter is ready.
+Its processing begins by boiling fresh milk to up to 100°C for 5 min, allowing it to cool, seeding, and allowing it to ferment spontaneously for 24 h to 72 h.
+Skimming is done for 10 to 20 minutes, and the butter is ready.
 Total coliform isolated from the product was 1.4x102 cfu/ml while yeast and mould counts were 7.0x102 cfu/ml (Edima et al., 2014).

 2.8 Kindimou

 This product is indigenous fermented milk produced in Cameroon.
-And is processed by: filtering the fresh milk, heating it in smoked clay pots, allowed to cool, natural fermentation allowed to proceed for about 24 h and the final product is ready (Djoulde et al., 2013).
+And is processed by: filtering the fresh milk, heating it in smoked clay pots, allowing it to cool, natural fermentation allowed to proceed for about 24 h, and the final product is ready (Djoulde et al., 2013).
 Total coliform isolated from the product was 1.05x102 cfu/ml (Edima et al., 2014).

 3.0 Microbial interactions

-Microbial degradation of organic compounds during fermentation plays a very significant process in the carbon cycle.
-This concept is used world-wide for the production of food (Fox, 1993).
+Microbial degradation of organic compounds during fermentation plays a very significant role in the carbon cycle.
+This concept is used worldwide for the production of food (Fox, 1993).

-The relation between food and microbiology was discovered by Pasteur, who confirmed that, yeast were responsible for alcoholic fermentation (Moutimer, 2000).
-Today, it is possible to use genome sequencing to identify several species that are of industrial importance and allow analysis of the interactions and metabolic activity in mixed cultures (Sieuwerts et al., 2008).
+The relation between food and microbiology was discovered by Pasteur, who confirmed that yeast was responsible for alcoholic fermentation (Moutimer, 2000).
+Today, it is possible to use genome sequencing to identify several species that are of industrial importance, and allow analysis of the interactions and metabolic activity in mixed cultures (Sieuwerts et al., 2008).

 The effects of the interactions on survival of the fittest constitute an effective means of classifying the interactions.
-These can be divided into amensalism, competition, parasitism and mutualism.
+These can be divided into amensalism, competition, parasitism, and mutualism.

-During microbial interactions, amensalism is an inter species interaction in which one organism adversely affects the other organism without being affected itself.
-Lactic acid bacteria (LAB) a bacteriocin producing strain produces lantibiotics.
-An example of bacteriocin is nisin which is broadly used as a food preservative (Entian and Vos, 1996).
+During microbial interactions, amensalism is an interspecific interaction in which one organism adversely affects the other organism without being affected itself.
+Lactic acid bacteria (LAB) a bacteriocin-producing strain produce lantibiotics.
+An example of bacteriocin is nisin, which is broadly used as a food preservative (Entian and Vos, 1996).

-Niches of microorganisms turn to overlap as in the case of dairy products and for that matter interactions occur.
-The resultant effect is that, if the interactions are evaluated their populations vary in size (Steinkraus, 1982).
-During fermentation of many dairy products, interactions of various microorganisms bring about various technological properties, determining the character of the product and stabilize the microbiota population in a specific ecological niche (Deinna et al., 1984; Jakobsen and Narrhus, 1996).
+Niches of microorganisms overlap as in the case of dairy products, and for that matter, interactions occur.
+The resultant effect is that, if the interactions are evaluated, their populations vary in size (Steinkraus, 1982).
+During fermentation of many dairy products, interactions of various microorganisms bring about various technological properties, determining the character of the product and stabilizing the microbiota population in a specific ecological niche (Deinna et al., 1984; Jakobsen and Narrhus, 1996).

 It has also been proven that, antagonistic activities play a part in the killer factor observed in cheese brine (Seiler, 1991).
-Secretion of antibacterial and antifungal compounds are clear examples of antagonistic activity ( Brugier and Patte,1975; Lehmann et al., 1987; Polonelli and Morace, 1986).
+Secretion of antibacterial and antifungal compounds is are clear example of antagonistic activity ( Brugier and Patte,1975; Lehmann et al., 1987; Polonelli and Morace, 1986).

-Microorganisms in their niches with their biochemical properties, interactions and enzymatic activities are mainly responsible for the nutritional changes that occur in fermented dairy products (Steinkraus, 1982).
-It has also been established that antimicrobial effects associated with fermented foods are attributed to organic acids, hydrogen peroxide and other subtrates excreted in the products (Borregaard and Arneborg, 1998; Bankole and Okagbue, 1992).
+Microorganisms in their niches with their biochemical properties, interactions, and enzymatic activities are mainly responsible for the nutritional changes that occur in fermented dairy products (Steinkraus, 1982).
+It has also been established that antimicrobial effects associated with fermented foods are attributed to organic acids, hydrogen peroxide, and other substrates excreted in the products (Borregaard and Arneborg, 1998; Bankole and Okagbue, 1992).

-According to Juillard et al., 1995., 1996), at the start of fermentation carbon sources are present in high concentrations in the food matrix and therefore competition comes to play in the uptake of nutrients.
+According to Juillard et al (1995, 1996), the start of fermentation, carbon sources are present in high concentrations in the food matrix, and therefore competition comes to play in the uptake of nutrients.
 And organisms initially compete for free amino acids and peptides available in milk.